GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

      Where ID is a user ID.
 Returns false if no avatar exists for that user.

-4. This is optional, but you can open up 'my-templates/avatar.php' and edit the template if you wish, but be sure not to mess with the upload form.
+4. OPTIONAL: open up 'my-templates/avatar.php' and edit the template if you wish, but be sure not to mess with the upload form.

 5. Upload the plugin files to the following locations.